Updated: May 2026

 — Both are FDIC-insured and safe — protected up to $250,000 per depositor per institution.

-You have got cash sitting somewhere — maybe an emergency fund, a down payment fund, or just money you are not ready to invest yet.
-The question everyone is asking: where should it go to actually earn something?
+You have cash sitting somewhere — maybe an emergency fund, a down payment fund, or just money you are not ready to invest yet.
+The real question is not which account pays the most in a vacuum.
+It is which account fits the specific job your money needs to do inside a 3 account banking system where each account has a defined role and money flows automatically where it belongs.

 The 2026 Savings Landscape: Why Rates Still Matter

-Rates are trending down, but declining gradually — not plummeting overnight.
-Opening a high-yield account now captures current rates before they potentially drop further as the Fed continues its cutting cycle.
+Rates are trending down gradually — not plummeting overnight.
+Opening a high-yield account now captures current rates before they decline further.
+Even in a declining rate environment, the gap between online savings accounts and traditional bank savings remains substantial.

 What Is Happening with Rates in 2026